 Optimize your Facebook page

 Don’t ignore the importance of a high-definition profile picture and cover picture.
 Work on your page.
-Optimize your page description, and tags and feed it with all the other relevant details that it needs.
+Optimize your page description and tags and feed it with all the relevant details it needs.
 Make it look complete and professional.

-Before you start posting content on your Facebook page, take a look at the pages of your competitors and other big brands in your business.
+Before posting content on your Facebook page, look at the pages of your competitors and other big brands in your business.
 Look at what they are posting, what kind of content is getting the most user engagement, and fashion your content strategy accordingly..

 Post regularly and at the right time